rubenchristoffer/Mons-Game/README.md

 Controls are very simple!
 There is only 1 in fact: Press Spacebar to jump.

+## Download 🌎
+1. Find and download the desired version and target platform under [releases](https://github.com/rubenchristoffer/Mons-Game/releases).
+1. Unzip compressed archive.
+1. Run the Mons executable.
+If on Windows, Windows Defender might warn against 'potential threat' because the executable is not signed.
+To start the game, click on ```More Info -> Run Anyway```.

 ## Tools 🔧
 Game Engine: Unity
 Modelling Software: Blender